jerrywardlow/devops-playground/wordpress-cloud/README.md

 The goal of this project is to use Terraform to deploy a scalable Wordpress cloud application across Amazon Web Services products.
 The core application servers are launched on EC2 t2.micro services, balanced behind Elastic Load Balancer.
 A NAT instance provides connectivity to these instances from their private subnet.
 Data is stored on a Relational Database Service MySQL instance and cached on ElastiCache/Redis.
 CloudFront is used as a content delivery network (CDN) and storage is facilitated with S3.

+### Wordpress AMI

+Packer is used in conjunction with Ansible to build an AMI for deployment to our web servers.

 ### Deployment

 Terraform, a HashiCorp product, is used as an Infrastructure as Code solution and allows for version control of the state of the architecture.
 Changes are tracked in a .tfstate file to accurately account for created resources.
 Incremental changes to the Terraform configuration can be easily tracked to see what has been updated and when.
 Disasters can be avoided; if a component is accidentally destroyed, Terraform brings us back to the desired state.